fallen-icarus/cardano-swaps/README.md

 yield tokens are being minted, the value of the already useless token can only decrease over time.
 Without the yield tokens, there is literally no incentive to provide liquidity to LPs so if yield farming ever stopped, the DEX would collapse.
 Yield farming is a currency crisis waiting to happen.
-No professional institutions can comply with regulations and manage risk in this context.
+Professional institutions cannot comply with regulations and manage risk in this context.
 In short, mass adoption of LP based DEXs by professional institutions is impossible.
 - No way for users to fully express their own desired prices - LPs base the exchange rates on supply and demand of the assets in the LP.
 But this is wholey insufficient to properly reflect the true